-• Approval Form for Master's Thesis/Doctoral Dissertation and Final Oral Examination (for MA and PhD Degree): This form must be ready at the time when you take your final oral examination, that is, your thesis defense.
+- Approval Form for Master's Thesis/Doctoral Dissertation and Final Oral Examination (for MA and PhD Degree): This form must be ready at the time when you take your final oral examination, that is, your thesis defense.
 On this form, your advisory committee must approve your thesis or dissertation for the defense and record the result of your defense.
-The form is available here: https://www.fcs.uga.edu/docs/body_appphddis.pdf

-2.2 Departmental Forms

-- Preliminary Program of Study Form (for PhD Degree): You should submit a Preliminary Program of Study to the Graduate Coordinator by the end of your third semester of course work.
+You must initiate processing of this form before your defense.
+You will initiate this form through GradStatus. - 2.2 Departmental Forms - Preliminary Program of Study Form (for PhD Degree): You should submit a Preliminary Program of Study to the Graduate Coordinator by the end of your third semester of course work.
 You should prepare this form with your Major Professor.
 The preliminary program of study should list all the courses included in your program of study.
 This form is available on our departmental website. - Approval Form for Phil 8800: Readings and Research in Special Problems in Philosophy (for MA and PhD Degree): You must complete this form if you are intending to do an independent study.
 The form needs to describe the independent study, establish need, and identify a faculty member willing to direct the independent study.
 This request must be approved by your advisor and the director of the independent study before registration.
 The form is available on our departmental website.